mlverse/luz/README.md

 ## Example

-Luz let's you take your Torch `nn_module` definition and `fit` it to a dataloader, while handling the boring parts like moving data between devices, updating the weights, showing progress bars and tracking metrics.
+Luz lets you take your Torch `nn_module` definition and `fit` it to a dataloader, while handling the boring parts like moving data between devices, updating the weights, showing progress bars and tracking metrics.